Date Of Birth:

 30 August 2015

 Jamestown, New York

 Name at birth: Bradley Jay AndersonBrad Anderson was an American cartoonist whose most famous work was Marmaduke, a syndicated strip that's been a staple in U.S. newspapers since 1954.
 Anderson grew up drawing cartoons, a talent he kept up as a Navy mechanic during World War II.
-He earned a degree at Syracuse University in 1951, and started out in the advertising business.
-But he soon left his office job for freelance cartooning, first with a strip called Grandpa's Boy (1954-66), and then with Marmaduke.
+Anderson earned a degree at Syracuse University in 1951.
+He started out in the advertising business, but he soon left his office job for freelance cartooning, first with a strip called Grandpa's Boy (1954-66), and then with Marmaduke.
 A single-panel cartoon, Marmaduke daily explored the irresistible charms of a destructive Great Dane; at its peak, the comic appeared in more than 600 newspapers.
 In later years, Anderson was joined in the studio by his son, Paul.

 Marmaduke was the basis for a 2010 film starring Owen Wilson (as the voice of Marmaduke).

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.